shanehowe/SetTracker-Backend/README.md

 - In Azure portal navigate to CosmosDB and select **create**
 - On the next screen choose **Azure Cosmos DB for NoSQL**
 - Complete the following forms
+- Once the resource has been created navigate there and got to data explorer, create a database
 - Name the database **set-tracker-db**
 - We will create the containers in the next step